Che Guevara: Early political office

-Perceived threats prompted Castro to eliminate more "counter-revolutionaries" and to utilize Guevara to drastically increase the speed of land reform.
-To implement this plan, a new government agency, the National Institute of Agrarian Reform (INRA), was established by the Cuban government to administer the new agrarian reform law.
-INRA quickly became the most important governing body in the nation, with Guevara serving as its head in his capacity as minister of industries.
+Perceived threats prompted Castro to eliminate more "counter-revolutionaries" and utilize Guevara to drastically increase the speed of land reform.
+To implement this, a new agency, the National Institute of Agrarian Reform (INRA), was established by the government to administer the new agrarian reform law.
+INRA quickly became the most important governing body in Cuba, with Guevara serving as its head.
 Under Guevara's command, INRA established its own 100,000-person militia, used first to help the government seize control of the expropriated land and supervise its distribution, and later to set up cooperative farms.
-The land confiscated included 480000 acre owned by United States corporations.
-Months later, in retaliation, U.S. President Dwight D. Eisenhower sharply reduced United States imports of Cuban sugar (Cuba's main cash crop), which led Guevara on 10 July 1960 to address over 100,000 workers in front of the Presidential Palace at a rally to denounce the "economic aggression" of the United States.
-Time Magazine reporters who met with Guevara around this time described him as "guid(ing) Cuba with icy calculation, vast competence, high intelligence, and a perceptive sense of humor."
+The land confiscated included 480000 acre owned by American corporations.
+In retaliation, US President Dwight D. Eisenhower reduced US imports of Cuban sugar (Cuba's main cash crop), which led Guevara on 10 July 1960 to address over 100,000 workers in front of the Presidential Palace at a rally to denounce the "economic aggression" of the US.
+Time Magazine reporters who met with Guevara described him as "guid(ing) Cuba with icy calculation, vast competence, high intelligence, and a perceptive sense of humor".

-Along with land reform, Guevara stressed the need for national improvement in literacy.
-Before 1959 the official literacy rate for Cuba was between 60 and 76%, with educational access in rural areas and a lack of instructors the main determining factors.
-As a result, the Cuban government at Guevara's behest dubbed 1961 the "year of education" and mobilized over 100,000 volunteers into "literacy brigades", who were then sent out into the countryside to construct schools, train new educators, and teach the predominantly illiterate guajiros (peasants) to read and write.
-Unlike many of Guevara's later economic initiatives, this campaign was "a remarkable success".
-By the completion of the Cuban literacy campaign, 707,212 adults had been taught to read and write, raising the national literacy rate to 96%.
+Guevara stressed the need for national improvement in literacy.
+Before 1959 the Cuban literacy rate was 60-76%, with educational access in rural areas and lack of instructors the determining factors.
+The Cuban government at Guevara's behest dubbed 1961 the "year of education" and mobilized over 100,000 volunteers into "literacy brigades", who were sent into the countryside to construct schools, train new educators, and teach the predominantly illiterate guajiros (peasants) to read and write.
+Unlike many of Guevara's economic initiatives, this was "a remarkable success".
+By the completion of the Cuban literacy campaign, 707,212 adults had been taught to read and write, raising the literacy rate to 96%.

-Accompanying literacy, Guevara was also concerned with establishing universal access to higher education.
+Guevara was also concerned with establishing universal access to higher education.
 To accomplish this the new regime introduced affirmative action to the universities.
 While announcing this new commitment, Guevara told the gathered faculty and students at the University of Las Villas that the days when education was "a privilege of the white middle class" had ended.
 "The University" he said, "must paint itself black, mulatto, worker, and peasant."
 If it did not, he warned, the people were going to break down its doors "and paint the University the colors they like."